deparko/Text_To_Speech/FRONTEND_INTEGRATION_PLAN.md

 ### Key Questions to Address

 1. **Authentication Requirements**
-   - Will the application require user authentication?
+   - No user authentication required for MVP V1
+   - System will be designed to easily add authentication in future versions
-   - How will API keys for TTS providers be securely managed?
+   - API keys for TTS providers will be managed through environment variables

 2. **Deployment Environment**
-   - Will the application be deployed as a web service or desktop application?
+   - The application will be deployed as a web service via Docker
-   - What are the hosting requirements and constraints?
+   - Users will access the application through a web browser
+   - The CLI interface (speak command) will be preserved and enhanced

 3. **Performance Considerations**
-   - How will large audio files be handled?
+   - Large audio files will be handled through batch processing
-   - What are the expected response times for TTS processing?
+   - Option to submit jobs without waiting for completion
+   - Notification system for completed batch jobs
+   - Configurable limits for file sizes and processing time

 4. **Scalability**
-   - How many concurrent users should the system support?
-   - Will there be limits on file sizes or processing time?
+   - Initial design will focus on single-user deployment
+   - Architecture will support future multi-tenancy with minimal refactoring
+   - Resource isolation between components for easier scaling

 5. **Security**
-   - How will user data and uploaded files be secured?
-   - What measures are needed to protect API keys?
+   - Environment variables for API key management
+   - Secure file storage with appropriate permissions
+   - Input validation and sanitization

 ### Technical Requirements